 In 2004 she was honoured with a prize by the Academy of Science and Literature, Mainz (sponsored by the Commerzbank, Germany) for her “wide-ranging, many-sided, and remarkably fruitful research activities, which have advanced and enriched dialogue with Anglo-Saxon scholarship.”

 She has been a full member of the Academy of Science and Literature (Mainz) since 2005, and since 2011 chair of their commission of English Literature as well as a committee member of the musical sciences and a member of the "digital humanities"; since 2019, she has been Chair of the Commission of Literature and Culture.
-In July 2019, she was elected to a Full Membership of the 'Literary and Theatrical Studies' section of the Academia Europaea, the only pan-European scholarly and scientific Academy.
+In July 2019, she was elected to a Full Membership of the 'Literary and Theatrical Studies' section of the Academia Europaea, the only pan-European scholarly and scientific Academy (you will find her profile here).
 She is also a Fellow of the Royal Historical Society (London) and a Fellow of the Bibliographical Society (London).
 Professor Jansohn serves as a committee member of the “German British Society” (Bonn), and on the editorial boards of Archiv für das Studium der neueren Sprachen und Literaturen and the Prague Journal of English Studies.